zonyyu/Topic-2----Logistic-Regression/README.md

 4. You are ready to go!

 ### Getting set up (Google Colab)
+1. Clone this repo into a working directory and switch to the **workshop** branch.
-1. Open the desired notebook in Google Colab
+2. Open the desired notebook in Google Colab
-2. Unzip your `colab.zip` file in Google Colab
+3. Unzip your `colab.zip` file in Google Colab
-3. In your notebook, be sure to run `pip install -r requirements.txt to install all necessary components`
+4. In your notebook, be sure to run `pip install -r requirements.txt to install all necessary components`
-4. You are ready to go!
+5. You are ready to go!

 ## Topic 2 -- Logistic Regression Notebook